microsoft/SpeculationControl/README.md

 Hardware is vulnerable to MDS: True
 Windows OS support for MDS mitigation is enabled: True

+Speculation control settings for SBDR [shared buffers data read]

+Windows OS support for SBDR mitigation is present: True Hardware is vulnerable to SBDR: True
+Windows OS support for SBDR mitigation is enabled: True

+Speculation control settings for FBSDP [fill buffer stale data propagator]

+Windows OS support for FBSDP mitigation is present: True Hardware is vulnerable to FBSDP: True
+Windows OS support for FBSDP mitigation is enabled: True

+Speculation control settings for PSDP [primary stale data propagator]

+Windows OS support for PSDP mitigation is present: True Hardware is vulnerable to PSDP: True
+Windows OS support for PSDP mitigation is enabled: True

 BTIHardwarePresent                  : True
 BTIWindowsSupportPresent            : True
 BTIWindowsSupportEnabled            : True